CBS Chief Moonves: ‘Hawaii Five-0’ a Billion Dollar Franchise; Uncertain About Fate of ‘Two and a Half Men

-During the quarterly earnings analyst call, CBS chief executive Les Moonves said said thatwas poised to become “a billion dollar franchise for us.”
+During the quarterly earnings analyst call, CBS chief executive Les Moonves said said that Hawaii Five-0 was poised to become “a billion dollar franchise for us.”
 Deadline Hollywood reports CBS is earning $5 million (!) an episode via the recent syndication deal for the show.

-As for Per Deadline:, I’d still be surprised if it doesn’t come back in some fashion, but at least publicly, Moonves seems less certain than I am.
+As for Two and a Half Men, I’d still be surprised if it doesn’t come back in some fashion, but at least publicly, Moonves seems less certain than I am.
 Per Deadline:

-In other matters, Moonves says that “there are a lot of moving pieces” with the Warner Bros-produced sitcomnow that Charlie Sheen is gone, and he doesn’t know whether it will return.
+In other matters, Moonves says that “there are a lot of moving pieces” with the Warner Bros-produced sitcom Two And A Half Men now that Charlie Sheen is gone, and he doesn’t know whether it will return.